maxperiod/aiongrindmeter/README.md

 * Gather/Craft Lvl Ups: Number of times you have leveled up a profession this session.

-* Lvl Ups / Hour: Number of times you have leveled up a profession this session.
+* Lvl Ups / Hour: Average speed of gather/craft leveling this session.

 * This Level: Number of gathers/crafts elapsed since last time you have leveled the profession up.